There are many theories all over the internet talking about who and what is the G-Man, ill try and go over most theories about him in this thread.

 That’s way more advanced than Black Mesa’s portals, which take a while to get going and have hiccups in between during travel.
 And the Portal games revealed that Aperture Science’s management were megalomaniacs, choked with hubris, felt tremendous resentment at Black Mesa for getting substantial government funding, and wanted to top them at everything.
 What if members of Aperture used their portal technology to travel through not only other dimensions, but also time, and being very warped in the minds afterward.
 Someone like… the G-Man?

 Nah.
-I don’t the G-Man is a byproduct of Aperture.
+I don’t think G-Man is a byproduct of Aperture.
 Still, it would be interesting to see certain Aperture scientists ending up into something similar to the G-Man due to whatever experiments they’ve been conducting.
 I’m still kind of reluctant to accept Portal in Half-Life’s universe, but at the same time, the inclusion of Portal into Half-Life introduces a plethora of possibilities.
 I even wonder if the G-Man had visited Aperture Science, and what he had to offer them.

 And now the last question.
 What arrangement did the G-Man make with Black Mesa, and how does it involve the crystal?
 In the original game, he is seen refusing to comply with certain requests made by the scientist he is talking to and agreeing to other things the scientist says (in between glancing at you briefly).